jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 ### Convenience Methods

-If you don&rsquo;t need the extensive configurability of `$.ajax`, and you don&rsquo;t care about handling errors, the Ajax convenience functions provided by jQuery can be useful, terse ways to accomplish Ajax requests.
-These methods are just &ldquo;wrappers&rdquo; around the core `$.ajax` method, and simply pre-set some of the options on the `$.ajax` method.
+If you don't need the extensive configurability of `$.ajax`, and you don't care about handling errors, the Ajax convenience functions provided by jQuery can be useful, terse ways to accomplish Ajax requests.
+These methods are just "wrappers" around the core `$.ajax` method, and simply pre-set some of the options on the `$.ajax` method.

 The convenience methods provided by jQuery are: